-Merriam-Webster changed its dictionary definition of "fascism" in 1987, to censor links between its new corporate owner and fascists.
+Merriam-Webster changed their dictionary definition of "fascism" in 1987 to censor links between its new corporate owner and fascists.

 The American corporation has long been a target, especially in online debate, of criticism and condemnation — sometimes well-founded and justified, but at other times irrelevant and wrong-headed.

 According to a theory advanced by Academy Award-nominated director Adam McKay, there is a direct link between the modern corporation and 1930’s style fascism — one that Merriam-Webster even went so far as to censor from its definition of fascism following a corporate takeover in the 1980s.